gitmichaelqiu/OptClick/README.md

 ### Auto Toggle

 After enabling Auto Toggle, you can choose target apps that when they are in front, OptClick will automatically be turned on.
-You can add your games.
+You can add your games, for instance.

+Shortcuts are available at the right of the + button, you can conveniently add Steam games, Chrome apps, CrossOver apps, Safari apps and Minecraft (it will add the process Java).

-If you cannot find the app of your game, or the game is not packed as `.app`, like *Minecraft*, you can add process name.
+If the app is not packed as an `.app`, you can add process name.
 When the frontmost app has the same title as the process name designated, OptClick will be turned on.

-> Tip: To add *Minecraft* into target apps, add `java` into target apps as a process.

 You can still turn OptClick on when no target apps are frontmost.
 If you select `"Disable OptClick"` in Auto Toggle, your manual setting is temporary and will be ineffective after switching apps; if you select `"Follow last setting"`, your manual setting is persistent for all not-target apps.